Skip to main content

 3. Match

-2. CVAD financial staff will use their professional judgment and experience working with an organization to determine the frequency and intensity of additional monitoring.
+2. Financial staff will use their professional judgment and experience working with an organization to determine the frequency and intensity of additional monitoring.
 In general, however, organizations will receive a minimum of one financial desk review each fiscal to review at least one full claim reimbursement and/or an in-depth review of at least 25 individual line item expenses with supporting documentation for each method.
-Exception: CVAD does not need to review any documentation they already reviewed in #1 above.
+Exception: Victim Assistance does not need to review any documentation they already reviewed in #1 above.

 Low risk designation and resulting monitoring: